datasnakes/OrthoEvolution/README.rst

     import Datasnakes
 A short overview of the package can be found in the Datasnakes module.
 For more advanced documentation see the README.md files in each of the sub-modules.
+A good place to start would be the Orthologs/Blast module for understanding the bioinformatics workflow.

 Tests
 ------